juhp/stack-clean-old/README.md

 Project: https://github.com/juhp/stack-clean-old

 ## Warning disclaimer
-Use at your own risk.

-The author takes no responsibility for any loss or damaged caused by using this tool.
+Use at your own risk: the author takes no responsibility for any loss or damaged caused by using this tool, as also mentioned in LICENSE.

 Bug reports, suggestions, and improvements are welcome.